Showing posts with label British Isles Friday. Show all posts

 Ina is a type A personality and had the drive to make all of her endeavours succeed.
 Cooking, gardening, business ventures.....I got tired just reading about all the work she put in.
 Overall I found this to be an interesting memoir.
 The parts about her husband were quite interesting to me as well.
 4 stars

-These book is shared with:
+These books are shared with:

 Shelleyrae at Book'd Out for the 2025 Nonfiction Reader Challenge.
 Category: Memoirs